mehulagg/gitlab_test/doc/api/error_tracking.md

+---
+stage: Monitor
+group: Health
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+---

 # Error Tracking settings API

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/34940) in GitLab 12.7.

 ## Error Tracking project settings

-The project settings API allows you to retrieve the Error Tracking settings for a project.
+The project settings API allows you to retrieve the [Error Tracking](../operations/error_tracking.md) settings for a project.
 Only for project maintainers.

 ### Get Error Tracking settings